 Liv Tørres is the director of the Pathfinders for Peaceful, Just and Inclusive Societies, hosted by the Center on International Cooperation at New York University.
-Pathfinders is a group of UN member states, international organizations, global partnerships, civil society, and the private sector working to accelerate the delivery of the SDG targets for peace, justice and inclusion (SDG16+).
+Pathfinders is a group of UN member states, international organizations, global partnerships, civil society, and the private sector working to accelerate the delivery of the Sustainable Development Goals’ targets for peace, justice and inclusion (SDG16+).

-Her academic experience includes positions as senior advisor leading development research at the Research Council of Norway, and associate professor at the University of Oslo.
-In the 1990s, she established and managed Fafo South Africa, an international policy research center, where she later served as Research Director.
-More recently, she is, since 2017, a visiting professor at Wits University in Johannesburg.
+Her academic background includes positions such as senior advisor leading development research at the Research Council of Norway, and associate professor at the University of Oslo.
+In the 1990s, she established and managed Fafo South Africa, an international policy research center, where she also served as managing director for several years.
+More recently, since 2017, she has served as a visiting professor at Wits University in Johannesburg.

 Tørres holds a PhD in political science from the University of Oslo.
 She is an active commentator whose expertise is in demand in fields including peacebuilding, conflict resolution, justice and equality, inclusive societies, development policy, and democratization.